Arizona Paycheck Calculator

 Frequently Asked Questions

 This calculator is for educational purposes.
 Consult a financial professional for advice specific to your situation.
-Tax brackets reflect 2025 federal and state schedules.
+Federal brackets shown are for the 2025 tax year (returns filed in 2026).
+State brackets shown are for 2026.
 Actual paycheck amounts vary based on W-4 elections, additional withholding, and employer-specific deductions not modeled here.